telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 position: 7
 ---

-# Using Telerik Reporting with .NET on Different Operating Systems and Docker Containers
+# Using Telerik Reporting for .NET on Different Operating Systems and Docker Containers

 Starting with version [`R1 2019 (13.0.19.116)`](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r1-2019-13-0-19-116) Telerik Reporting provides a set of assemblies and NuGet packages that are designed for .NET Core projects and enable you to use Telerik reports in .NET Core applications on Windows, Linux, and macOS platforms.